vikasnkumar/financeta/usage.md

 - Select _'Overlap Studies'_ in the Group list, select '_Simple Moving Average_' in
   the Function list and set the period window parameter to 21 in the text box as shown here and hit the _OK_ button.
+You may hit the '_Indicator Help_' button if you want to know more about the indicator.
+It will open the documentation in a browser.
 ![Simple Moving Average selection](./images/financeta_wiz_sma21.png "Select Simple Moving Average parameters")

 - Once you do this, the simple moving average has been calculated and added to